micromark/micromark-extension-math/readme.md

 $$hidden information
 $$

-Math which doesn’t have a closing fence, still works, like fenced code:
+Math that doesn’t have a closing fence, still works, like fenced code:

 > $$
 > this is